qbeczek/Course-Git/README.md

-# Course-Git
+# git-forbot-tutorial
-Course git from forbot
+A small repository for git tutorial